MicrosoftDocs/sql-docs/docs/connect/odbc/linux-mac/connecting-with-sqlcmd.md

 Specifies the input and output code pages.
 The codepage number is a numeric value that specifies an installed Linux code page.
 (available since 17.5.1.1)

 - -G This switch is used by the client when connecting to SQL Database or Azure Synapse Analytics to specify that the user be authenticated using Azure Active Directory authentication.
-This option sets the sqlcmd scripting variable SQLCMDUSEAAD = true.
+Can be combined with just the -P option to use access token authentication (v17.8+) This option sets the sqlcmd scripting variable SQLCMDUSEAAD = true.
 The -G switch requires at least sqlcmd version 17.6.
 To determine your version, execute sqlcmd -?.

 > [!IMPORTANT]
 > The `-G` option only applies to Azure SQL Database and Azure Synapse Analytics.